Wangscape/Wangscape/README.md

 # Example

-To check how it works for provided examples, call it with path to one of JSONs under `Wangscape` dir, e.g. (in `build` directory):
+To check how it works for provided examples, call it with the path to one of JSONs under `Wangscape` dir, e.g. (in `build` directory):

 ```shell